binkley/kotlin-rational/README.md

 ### Identity of constants

-Rather than check numerator and denominator throughout for special values, this code relies on the factory constructor (`BigRational.new`) to produce known constants, and relevant code checks for those constants.
+Rather than check numerator and denominator throughout for special values, this code relies on the factory constructor (`valueOf`) to produce known constants, and relevant code checks for those constants.

 See: